-(c) A [written] instruction that the Contractor must take the steps set out in the instruction, within the specified period, to rectify the occurrence, practice or condition.

-2. An instruction under paragraph 1 above must be given [in writing] to the person designated by the Contractor or, in his or her absence, the most senior employee available aboard the ship or Installation to whom the instruction can be issued.
+- (c) A [written] instruction that the Contractor must take the steps set out in the instruction, within the specified period, to rectify the occurrence, practice or condition. - 2.
+An instruction under paragraph 1 above must be given [in writing] to the person designated by the Contractor or, in his or her absence, the most senior employee available aboard the ship or Installation to whom the instruction can be issued.
 An Inspector may issue an instruction orally under paragraph 1 in urgent situations where the issue of a written instruction is impracticable.
-Where an instruction is issued orally, the Inspector must confirm it in writing and give it to the designated person at the earliest opportunity.

-2. bis The Inspector shall report immediately and provide a copy of the instruction to the Compliance Committee, the Secretary-General and through the Secretary-General to the Contractor's Sponsoring State or States and, if applicable to the relevant [adjacent] coastal State or States and flag State, that an instruction has been issued under paragraph 1 above.

-2. ter An instruction shall specify the information to be provided to the Inspector by the Contractor to demonstrate the steps being taken to implement the instruction within the specified period.

-3. An instruction issued shall be for a specified period not exceeding 7 Days.
-Where still necessary to remedy the situation identified in paragraph 1, the Chief Inspector may extend such period by an additional 7 Days and shall report any such extension to the Compliance Committee.

-3.bis Within 3 Days of the expiry of the specified period or any extension thereto under paragraph 3, the Chief-Inspector shall assess whether the issue given rise to the instruction has been satisfactorily resolved and shall report immediately to the Compliance Committee.

-3. ter The Compliance Committee may:

-(a) Request the [Chief] Inspector to provide further information as to the facts and circumstances giving rise to the issue of an instruction under paragraph 1 for its consideration;

-(b) revise or set aside an instruction issued under paragraph 1 above as soon as practicable;

-(b) bis Exercise the powers conferred upon it under paragraph 1 of Regulation 103, including where a Contractor has failed to comply with a written instruction; or

-(c) Invite the Council's attention to any cases of non-compliance with the terms of a contract.

-3. quat In the case of a written instruction issued under subparagraph 1(d), where the circumstances giving rise to a suspension are not resolved or are unlikely to be resolved, the Compliance Committee shall following consultation with the Contractor, notify the Council immediately together with any recommendation as to whether such suspension should continue.
-The Council shall decide if the suspension should continue, including the placing of conditions on any recommencement of Exploitation activities, taking into account any recommendations of the Compliance Committee.

-4. Nothing in this Regulation shall preclude the Council from issuing emergency orders pursuant to Article 162, subparagraph 2 (w) of the Convention.]
+Where an instruction is issued orally, the Inspector must confirm it in writing and give it to the designated person at the earliest opportunity. - 2. bis The Inspector shall report immediately and provide a copy of the instruction to the Compliance Committee, the Secretary-General and through the Secretary-General to the Contractor's Sponsoring State or States and, if applicable to the relevant [adjacent] coastal State or States and flag State, that an instruction has been issued under paragraph 1 above. - 2. ter [Unless otherwise stated, an instruction issued pursuant to this regulation shall have immediate effect and] [An instruction] shall specify the information to be provided to the Inspector by the Contractor to demonstrate the steps being taken to implement the instruction within the specified period. - 3.
+An instruction issued shall be for a specified period not exceeding 7 Days.
+Where still necessary to remedy the situation identified in paragraph 1, the Chief Inspector may extend such period by an additional 7 Days and shall report any such extension to the Compliance Committee. - 3.bis Within 3 Days of the expiry of the specified period or any extension thereto under paragraph 3, the Chief-Inspector shall assess whether the issue given rise to the instruction has been satisfactorily resolved and shall report immediately to the Compliance Committee. - 3. ter The Compliance Committee may: - (a) Request the [Chief] Inspector to provide further information as to the facts and circumstances giving rise to the issue of an instruction under paragraph 1 for its consideration; - (b) [where identifying a material flaw in substance or procedure,] revise or set aside an instruction issued under paragraph 1 above as soon as practicable, [stating the reasons]; - (b) bis Exercise the powers conferred upon it under paragraph 1 of Regulation 103, including where a Contractor has failed to comply with a written instruction; or - (c) Invite the Council's attention to any cases of non-compliance with the terms of an Exploitation Ceontract. - 3. quat In the case of a written instruction [issued under subparagraph 1(d)], where the circumstances giving rise to a suspension are not resolved or are unlikely to be resolved, the Compliance Committee shall following consultation with the Contractor, notify the Council immediately together with any recommendation as to whether such suspension should continue.
+Tthe Council shall decide if the suspension should continue, including the placing of conditions on any recommencement of Exploitation activities, taking into account any recommendations of the Compliance Committee. - 4.
+Nothing in this Regulation shall preclude the Council from issuing emergency orders pursuant to Article 162, subparagraph 2(w) of the Convention.]

-Several proposals were received to refine the Regulation, and the text thus contained significant mark-up.
-For the sake of clarity, the Regulation has been placed in a clean version.